NJIT-WIS/project-management-github-activity/README.md

 3. What a docker daemon is[1]
 #### Things we want to know next**
 1. Solving a Merge Conflict With User Friendly Software[1]
-2. Cloud deployment with Kubernetes[2]
+2. How to Optimize Workflow for a Team[1]
 3. Teraform[1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL